-If fire or the presence of smoke is reported to you, immediately take the following action:
+If fire or the presence of smoke is reported to a Warden, they are to take the following action:

-- (a) Notify the Fire Service (000), activate an alarm initiating device if installed, and notify the Chief Warden.
-Commence immediate evacuation of occupants. - (b) Investigate the source of the fire or smoke and if safe to do so, attempt to fight the fire with the correct fire extinguisher or hose reel. - (c) Do not enter smoke-filled spaces as smoke is TOXIC.
+- (a) Dial "Zero-Zero" (000) to notify the Fire Service, activate an alarm initiating device if installed, and notify the Chief Warden.
+Commence evacuation of occupants from the immediate area. - (b) Investigate the source of the fire or smoke and if trained in the use of the fire equipment and it is safe to do so, attempt to fight the fire with the correct fire extinguisher or a Fire Hose Reel. - (c) DO NOT enter smoke-filled spaces as smoke is TOXIC.
+Note: There are more detailed procedures on the following page.